SAHCET offers a programme to assist schools in launching and running a mentoring programme for pre-service training.

 Mentoring and WIL

 Mentoring and Work Integrated Learning is provided through schools found in the area where the student lives.
 It is important that students must be of benefit to their own community from the beginning of their studies.

 Teacher interns must be committed Christians and agree to SAHCET’s Statement of Faith as well as Code of Ethics.
 They must also be studying BEd or be on a pathway to the BEd.
-No student can enroll in the BEd at The King’s Institute without being part of a mentorship programme.
 This must be at a school registered with TKI.

 Contact us if you are a student or potential student and would like to participate in a mentoring programme.